-34. Private business activity, investment, and innovation are major drivers of productivity, inclusive economic growth, and job creation.
+Private business activity, investment, and innovation are major drivers of productivity, inclusive economic growth, and job creation.
 We acknowledge the diversity of the private sector, ranging from micro-enterprises to cooperatives to multinationals.
 We call on all businesses to apply their creativity and innovation toward solving sustainable development challenges.
 We invite them to engage as partners in the development process, to invest in areas critical to sustainable development, and to shift to more sustainable consumption and production patterns.
 We welcome the significant growth in domestic private activity and international investment since Monterrey.
-Private international capital flows, particularly foreign direct investment, along with a stable international financial system, are vital complements to national development efforts.
+Private international capital flows, particularly foreign direct investment (FDI), along with a stable international financial system, are vital complements to national development efforts.
 Nonetheless, we note that there are investment gaps in key sectors for sustainable development.
 FDI is concentrated in a few sectors in many developing countries and often bypasses countries most in need, and international capital flows are often short-term oriented.

-35. We will develop policies and, where appropriate, strengthen regulatory frameworks to better align private sector incentives with public goals, including incentivizing the private sector to adopt sustainable practices, and foster long-term quality investment.
+We will develop policies and, where appropriate, strengthen regulatory frameworks to better align private sector incentives with public goals, including incentivizing the private sector to adopt sustainable practices, and foster long-term quality investment.
 Public policy is needed to create the enabling environment at all levels and a regulatory framework necessary to encourage entrepreneurship and a vibrant domestic business sector.
 Monterrey tasked us to build transparent, stable and predictable investment climates, with proper contract enforcement and respect for property rights, embedded in sound macroeconomic policies and institutions.
 Many countries have made great strides in this area.
 We will continue to promote and create enabling domestic and international conditions for inclusive and sustainable private sector investment, with transparent and stable rules and standards and free and fair competition, conducive to achieving national development policies.

-36. We will foster a dynamic and well-functioning business sector, while protecting labour rights and environmental and health standards in accordance with relevant international standards and agreements, such as the UN Guiding Principles on Business and Human Rights and the labour standards of the International Labour Organization, the UN Convention on the Rights of the Child and key multilateral environmental agreements, for parties to these agreements.
+We will foster a dynamic and well-functioning business sector, while protecting labour rights and environmental and health standards in accordance with relevant international standards and agreements, such as the UN Guiding Principles on Business and Human Rights and the labour standards of the ILO, the UN Convention on the Rights of the Child and key multilateral environmental agreements, for parties to these agreements.
 We welcome the growing number of businesses that embrace a core business model that takes account of the environmental, social and governance impacts of their activities, and urge all others to do so.
 We encourage impact investing, which combines a return on investment with non-financial impacts.
 We will promote sustainable corporate practices, including integrating environmental, social, and governance factors into company reporting as appropriate, with countries deciding on the appropriate balance of voluntary and mandatory rules.
-We also encourage businesses to adopt principles for responsible business and investing, and we support the work of the United Nations Global Compact in this regard.
+We encourage businesses to adopt principles for responsible business and investing, and we support the work of the United Nations Global Compact in this regard.
 We will work towards harmonizing the various initiatives on sustainable business and financing, identifying gaps, including in relation to gender equality, and strengthening the mechanisms and incentives for compliance.

-37. We acknowledge the importance of robust risk-based regulatory frameworks for all financial intermediation, from microfinance to international banking.
+We acknowledge the importance of robust risk-based regulatory frameworks for all financial intermediation, from microfinance to international banking.
 We acknowledge that some risk-mitigating measures could potentially have unintended consequences, such as making it more difficult for MSMEs to access financial services.
-We will work to ensure that our policy and regulatory environment supports financial market stability and promotes financial inclusion in a balanced manner, and with appropriate consumer protection.
-We will endeavour to design policies, including capital market regulations where appropriate, that promote incentives along the investment chain that are aligned with long-term performance and sustainability indicators, and that reduce excess volatility.
+We will work to ensure that our policy and regulatory environment supports financial market stability and promote financial inclusion in a balanced manner, and with appropriate consumer protection.
+We will endeavor to design policies, including capital market regulations where appropriate, that promote incentives along the investment chain that are aligned with long-term performance and sustainability indicators, and that reduce excess volatility.